senderend/openipahound/docs/research.md

 They are not included in normal pathfinding unless the schema marks the relationship as traversable.

-That boundary matters: OpenIPAHound records the relevant directory fact, not the entire target-use workflow.
-For example, a delegation edge preserves delegation directory state, a certificate edge preserves CA ACL/profile scope, and a replication edge preserves replication-control context.
-Future pathfinding promotion should happen only after the operator workflow is narrow and reproducible.

-## Why They Stay Non-Traversable

-The advanced FreeIPA areas do not all collapse into a single "control" edge.
-For example, target-side delegation writes are different from source service identity control, certificate enrollment is different from a working PKINIT login, and a permission name is not always enough to prove the affected object, right, target, filter, or exclusion.

-OpenIPAHound keeps this data visible without turning it into default pathfinding until each promoted relationship can answer:

-- What exact FreeIPA source object or attribute produced the edge?
-- What action does the relationship actually allow?
-- What additional identity, service, key, certificate, or host state is needed?
-- What command path demonstrates the result?
-- What cleanup or side effect exists?
-- Does the relationship compose cleanly with the rest of the graph?

 ## Follow-Up Lanes

 Delegation and S4U: preserve `IPA_AllowedToDelegate` and `IPA_AddRBCD` as review